 California boondocking snapshot

-California can be one of the best RV states in the West if you plan by land manager instead of by scenery.
+California can be one of the best RV states in the West if you plan by jurisdiction before scenery.

 Best broad window